How we handle cancellations, downgrades to non-subscription accounts and migrations to another ISP.

 13. Cancellation of service under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 ("the Regulations")

 You can cancel your order for the equipment we have sent you up to 14 days after you receive it from us.
+If you cancel within 14 days, you must return the equipment to us.

 If you wish to cancel within the period set out above, you can use the cancellation form, located here and post it to us or by calling us on 0800 013 2632 or 0330 123 9197.
 Please ensure that when you cancel, you tell us if you are cancelling to just stop the service or in order to transfer to another provider, so that we can deal with your cancellation appropriately.[Top]